jarekratajski/kotlin_spring_presentation/presentation/src/springkot.md

 WebFlux works OK with Java

-We can now create *pure* java server applications.
+You can now create *pure* java server applications

 ### Functional programming with Java